-Note that the scenario underlying b{gy} could be different than the scenario underlying b{ny} .
+Note that the scenario underlying b{gy} could be different than the scenario underlying b{ny}.

-Another more qualitative demonstration that some actuaries might consider is to calculate the adjusted Deterministic Reserves for the 16 scenarios of the stochastic exclusion ratio test both gross and net.
+For quota-share coinsurance and non-proportional reinsurance arrangements some actuaries might consider another more qualitative demonstration as provided in Section 6.A.2.c.ii.
+This qualitative approach is to calculate the adjusted Deterministic Reserves for the 16 scenarios of the Stochastic Exclusion Ratio Test both gross and net.
 Array the results in table and chart, demonstrating a similar pattern of sensitivity by scenario.

-Q20.5: Do the assumptions used by both the assuming and ceding company have to be the same for a specific block of business subject to a reinsurance agreement?
+Q20.6: Do the assumptions used by both the assuming and ceding company have to be the same for a specific block of business subject to a reinsurance agreement?